mobilephone724/hugoBlog/content/posts/somethingToUsingDocker.md

 sudo systemctl daemon-reload
 sudo systemctl restart docker
 ```
-**notice:** This is not to say and docker container will connect to the port in your physics machine.
+**notice:** This is not to say that docker container will connect to the port in your physics machine.
 You still need to install your vpn client in each of your containers.

 ## install libraries

 It's common to find that a linux os container lacks of libraries when linking because linux docker image is minimal.
-So how to install libraries when getting a error like `cannot find -lcrc32c`?
-In ubuntu, you can install `libcrc*`.`l` means `lib` and you can use `tab` to autocompletion the library, and then you can find the library you need is `libcrcutil-dev`.
+So how to install libraries when getting an error like `cannot find -lcrc32c` if you don't know the library's name?
+In ubuntu, you can install `libcrc*`.`l` means `lib` and you can use `tab` to autocompletion the library's name, and then you can find the library you need is called `libcrcutil-dev`.